TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 ## Version v2024.9.9.582 (9 September, 2024)
 ### Changes
 * Added a parameter for defining the interval for equity change at GetMoneyManagerStats GET request;
+* Added 'Detach Fee' column for InvestorView

 ## Version 6.39 (21 May, 2024)
 ### Changes